Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Introduction

 Over the past half century, numerous experiments have been developed to demonstrate the entanglement effects.
-The earliest experimental proof for EPR paradox, which was first recognized by Bohm and Aharonov~\cite{bohm1957discussion}, was indeed given in 1950 by Wu, {\it et al}.~in their experiment of measuring the angular correlation of scattered annihilation photons \cite{Wu_PR_77}.
-It further inspired Bell to find mathematically an inequality for the correlations between two systems to be satisfied if there are local hidden variables associated with the probability description of measurement results \cite{bell1964einstein}.
-Bell also showed that entanglement wave functions of distant noninteracting systems could violate this inequality.
+The earliest experimental proof for EPR paradox, which was first recognized by Bohm and Aharonov~\cite{bohm1957discussion}, was indeed given by Wu, {\it et al}.~in 1950 in their experiment of measuring the angular correlation of scattered annihilation photons \cite{Wu_PR_77}.
+It further inspired Bell to find mathematically an inequality for the correlations between two systems to be satisfied if there are local hidden variables associated with the probability description of quantum measurement \cite{bell1964einstein}.
+Bell also showed that entanglement states of distant noninteracting systems could violate this inequality.
 Thus, violation of Bell's inequality becomes a criterion for demonstrating the non-local property of entanglement.
-Aspect~\cite{aspect1982experimental,aspect1982experimental'}, Clauser~\cite{clauser1969proposed,freedman1972experimental}, and Zeilinger~\cite{weihs1998violation} have been awarded the 2022 Nobel Prize in Physics for their groundbreaking experiments with entangled photons and pioneering the quantum information science.
-Nowadays, entanglement has become the most useful resource in quantum sciences for the development of quantum technologies.
+Aspect~\cite{aspect1982experimental,aspect1982experimentala}, Clauser~\cite{clauser1969proposed,freedman1972experimental}, and Zeilinger~\cite{weihs1998violation} have been awarded the 2022 Nobel Prize in Physics for their groundbreaking experiments with entangled photons and pioneering the investigation of quantum information science.
+Nowadays, entanglement has become the most useful resource in the development of new-emerging quantum technologies.